Animal farming

 He’s worked there before and this time he was asked to help during the calving season, which meant long days – and sometimes nights – in the fields.

-Before he went to Devon he said he might write an article about the experience and offer it to The Spectator.
-Eight weeks later the notebook style piece has been published in the current issue and is surprisingly poetic about a job that combines hard labour with long hours in occasionally biblical conditions.
+Before he went to Devon he said he might write an article about it and offer it to The Spectator.
+Eight weeks later a notebook style piece has appeared in the current issue and it’s surprisingly poetic about a job that combines hard labour with long hours in occasionally biblical conditions.

-He quotes, for example, from ‘Into Battle’ by Julian Grenfell, a poet and soldier who died shortly after writing this celebrated World War I poem:
+It includes, for example, a quote from ‘Into Battle’ by Julian Grenfell, a poet and soldier who died shortly after writing this celebrated World War I poem:

 One morning, as I go to herd the cows for milking, the ‘naked earth is warm with spring,/ And with green grass and bursting trees/ Leans to the sun’s gaze glorying,/ And quivers in the sunny breeze;/ And life is Colour and Warmth and Light’.
 After evening milking, I shut the cows in their field, walk back to the farmhouse and watch the sun set over distant Dartmoor.

-The article also features quotes from On the Black Hill by Bruce Chatwin, Thackeray’s Redmond Barry, and boxer Mike Tyson.
-The Tyson quote (‘my back is broken’) is less poetic than that of Grenfell or Barry (via Thackeray), but no less relevant.
+It also features quotes from On the Black Hill by Bruce Chatwin, Thackeray’s Redmond Barry, and boxer Mike Tyson.
+The Tyson quote (‘my back is broken’) may be less poetic than that of Grenfell or Barry (via Thackeray), but it’s just as relevant!

 Next